meeeaCH/ESP32-Web-Radio-and-Weather-Station/README.md

 - Reg... on openweathermap.org to get an API key.
 - Look for a station and set it up in main.cpp.
 - Set your Wi-Fi SSID and Password.
 - Upload the program.
-(You may need to hold down the boot button on the ESP and releases it when you see "Uploading...." in the terminal.)
+(You may need to hold down the boot button on the ESP and releases it when you see "Connecting...." in the terminal.)

 ## License:
 ESP32-Web-Radio-and-Weather-Station: This is a single station radio, it uses a DHT11 sensor and gets the weather data from openweathermap.org.
 Copyright (C) 2023 Krisztián Pfeifer.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.